Enalapril / felodipine Side Effects

 Applies to enalapril / felodipine: oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking enalapril / felodipine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking enalapril / felodipine:Less common

 - Dizziness, lightheadedness, or fainting